LAND ACKNOWLEDGEMENT

 A Sample Land and Peoples Acknowledgement for a Health Care Facility

 We at __________________________________ acknowledge that __________________________________ is located on the traditional and unceded territories of the ________________________________________, who are the onkwehonwe (original/first people and stewards of the lands and waters).
 We are committed to learn from and respect the traditional knowledge and healing ways that have been in place since time immemorial.
+We recognize that we are new to the land and humbly rely on First Nations to guide us in respecting and understanding our young relationship with the natural world here on Turtle Island (North America).

 We honour the distinct healthcare needs of Indigenous peoples and acknowledge that colonization creates a rapid and harmful transition away from original healthy diet and lifestyle.
 We understand that the residential school system, Indigenous child apprehension and displacement programs aligned with forced assimilation creates racial inequities and negatively effects all four quadrants of health: spiritual, emotional, physical and mental.
+We acknowledge that 'medicine' is defined differently by First Nations peoples and we are open to learning and offering to them the medicine that brings them both happiness and health.

 At ______________________________________, we promise to contribute to the advancement of equality and reconciliation by ensuring that all Indigenous patients and their families are provided equitable access to safe, respectful, culturally appropriate and attentive quality care.